-Marking the 70th anniversary of the formation of the WRAC, this exhibition highlights the changing roles of women in the British Army.
+Marking the 70th anniversary of the formation of the WRAC, this exhibition highlights the major contributions women have made to the British Army.

-While it is primarily a way of maintaining contact and comradeship between members, it also helps members in difficult circumstances through its benevolent fund.
+Primarily serving as a way of maintaining contact and comradeship between its members, the association also helps those in difficult circumstances through its benevolent fund.